 - Carefully pour soup, ⅓ of the batch at a time, into a blender and puree.

 - Return pureed soup to pot, stir in cream, ham, Sherry, salt and pepper.
-Bring to a low simmer and lightly sprinkle in the Arrowroot powder.
+Bring to a low simmer and lightly sprinkle in the Arrowroot powder or flour.
 Stir it well and let simmer for another 10 minutes or until soup is thickened and heated through.

 The best choice would be if you had leftover ham from a ham dinner.
 But you can use thick sliced ham from your deli.
 There are also ham steaks in the meat section of the grocery store.
 These are a bit saltier so if you do use them, I would lightly rinse it off and pat dry before chopping to add to soup.
 Also, taste test the soup before adding additional salt.